Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The 257.2 yards per game the Chiefs are giving up through the air makes them the NFL's 21st-ranked pass defense.
+- The 257.2 yards per game the Chiefs are conceding through the air makes them the NFL's 21st-ranked pass defense.

-- The Chiefs have given up 23 touchdowns through the air (1.5 per game).
-They are 16th in the NFL in that category.
+- With 23 passing TDs allowed this year, the Chiefs defense is ranked 16th in the league.

 Recent Performances

+- In last week's outing against the Ravens, Burrow had 525 yards while completing 80.4% of his passes, while tossing four touchdowns.

-- He also added 11 yards on two carries, averaging 5.5 yards per attempt without a touchdown.
+- Burrow tacked on two carries for 11 yards, averaging 5.5 yards per carry in the running game.

-- Burrow has put up 1,030 passing yards (343.3 ypg) on 77-of-102 with seven touchdowns against zero interceptions over his last three games.
+- Burrow has thrown for 1,030 passing yards over his last three games (343.3 per game) and has a 75.5% completion percentage (77-of-102), throwing seven touchdown passes with zero interceptions.

 Burrow's Cincinnati Teammates